-It can be seen in Figure 4 that the sparse direct solver performed less efficient by around two orders of magnitude than the other solvers.
+It can be seen in Figure 6 that the sparse direct solver performed less efficient by around two orders of magnitude than the other solvers.
 This behavior was observed for all studied scalar problems and no further results with this solver for scalar problems will be presented.
-Among the iterative solvers, PETSC FGMRES with SSOR preconditioner and PARMOON FGMRES with geometric multigrid preconditioner (MG) performed notably more efficient than PETSC FGMRES with BoomerAMG.
+Among the iterative solvers, PETSC FGMRES with SSOR preconditioner and PARMOON FGMRES with geometric multigrid preconditioner (MG) performed notably more efficient than PETSc FGMRES with BoomerAMG.
 The latter solver did not even converge on the finer grid in the simulations on more than two processors.
+With respect to the computing times and the stability, similar results were obtained by applying two V(1,1) BoomerAMG cycles (-pc_hypre_boomeramg_max_iter 2).
+With the V(2,2) cycle (-pc_hypre_boomeramg_grid_sweeps_all 2), the solver did not converge.
 FGMRES with SSOR required considerably more iterations than PARMOON FGMRES with MG: around 125 vs. 25 on level 4 and 320 vs. 45 on level 5.
 A notable decrease of the computing time for the iterative solvers on the coarser grid can be observed only until 8 processors.
 On this grid, PETSC FGMRES with SSOR was a little bit faster than PARMOON FGMRES with MG.
 On the finer grid, a decrease of the computing times occurred until 16 processors and PARMOON FGMRES with MG was often a little bit more efficient.